 During the home buying process is when many people select their insurance.
 Select it and forget it – that’s what most of us do.
 But the home buying process is a very short time span when you do so many important things.
 Did you really evaluate your policy carefully at that time?
 Do you know what your current coverages are?
 Do you remember how much your deductible is?
 Did you discuss with your agent about additional insurance coverages that would benefit you?

 This is just a friendly reminder to call your insurance agent and check in on your property insurances.
-According to Sze Fong at Scott Anderson Agency, you should make sure to inquire about liability coverage, reconstruction cost, extended replacement cost, loss of use coverage, and an umbrella policy to cover all your assets.
+You should make sure to inquire about liability coverage, reconstruction cost, extended replacement cost, loss of use coverage, and an umbrella policy to cover all your assets.
 Have a conversation with your agent at least once per year and any time you do major property upgrades to make sure your coverage is sufficient.

 Do it now while you’re thinking about it!